 “It’s a lauter tun,” says Paul Arney, owner of Ale Apothecary, a boutique brewery tucked away in the woods on the outskirts of Bend.
 “Its job is to separate the grains from the wort.”
 Arney recently felled the spruce on his property, hollowed it out and layered it with spruce boughs to infuse an ale called Sahati.

 Arney’s approach might sound unusual, but it’s typical for Bend.
 Since the founding of Deschutes Brewery in 1988, Central Oregon has enjoyed a serious tradition of craft beer making.
-The industry now counts 11 breweries in Bend proper, five under development and half a dozen in nearby towns (including Prineville’s Ochoco Brewing and Smith Rock Brewing in Redmond).
-With Bend’s population at just 84,000, that’s a lot of suds.
+The industry now counts 22 breweries in Bend proper and more than a half-dozen in nearby towns (including Prineville’s Ochoco Brewing and Smith Rock Brewing in Redmond).
+With Bend’s population at just 94,000, that’s a lot of suds.
 Yet the beer economy continues to grow, fueled by the creative curiosity of Bend’s brewers.

 Little ale house in the big woods